 And since there is no force to check the pull of gravity, the budding black hole shrinks and shrinks till it reaches zero volume – and then it becomes infinitely dense.
 Even the light from this star cannot escape the strong gravitational pull.
 Thus the light becomes trapped in orbit, and this dark star, we call a black hole.

 One can find black holes in binary star systems – these continually pull mass from the neighboring star – this makes the black hole bigger and bigger and thus the other star shrinks.
-Finally a point is reached when the black hole is really large and the neighboring star has vanished into nothingness.
+Finally, a point is reached when the black hole is really large and the neighboring star has vanished into nothingness.
 In the center of some galaxies, really large black holes can be found.
 Our own Milky Way is one such example.
 These black holes tend to have the size of at least 10 t0 100 billion suns.
-They grow to such big sizes because there is lots and lots of matter in the center of the galaxy for them to suck in. thus as they get so much matter into them, their mass increases, and they become even denser.
+They grow to such big sizes because there is a lot of matter in the center of the galaxy for them to suck in, thus as they get so much matter into them, their mass increases, and they become even denser.
 Scientists have witnessed a giant black hole devouring a huge star for more than a decade.